 Having completed our acclimatization rotation up to C2, we’ll spend one day resting in base camp before we start back up the mountain and begin our summit push.
 The first day will see us back at C1 after having moved once more through the Icefall.
 The next morning we’ll work our way back up the “Banana Ridge” on the Southwest Ridge of Gasherbrum II to C2.
 From here on out we’ll be using supplemental oxygen, as we ascend the fixed lines to camp 3.
 Nestled on a shoulder beneath the summit pyramid at 23,100′ (7,050m), C3 will be the highest camp that we’ll utilize on the climb.
 We’ll start our summit bid by passing the rarely used C4 and making the “Diagonal Traverse” beneath the summit pyramid.
 Once the traverse is completed we’ll make our way up a beautiful snow slope to the summit of Gasherbrum II at 8,035m, 26,361’.

 After a short celebration atop the 13th tallest peak in the world we’ll start our descent, making our way all the way back down to C1 that same day.
 One last trip through the Icefall will mark the end of the climb as we return to base camp to celebrate our successful summit of Gasherbrum II.
-We will be taking a helicopter from G2 base camp back to Skardu, saving our tired legs from a six day trek out of the Karakoram.
+We will plan on trekking back out through the Karakoram, soaking in our last views of the mountains before heading home.
+If possible, we will be taking a helicopter from G2 base camp back to Skardu, but this will vary year to year depending on the Pakistani military’s regulations.